nexiomv/.github/profile/README.md

 ### Our Vision 🌠

-To become the **leading force** in digital innovation across the Maldives and beyond, driving transformational growth by delivering **revolutionary software** that redefines the possibilities of the digital world.
+To become a **leading force** in digital innovation globally, driving transformational growth by delivering **revolutionary software** that reimagines the possibilities of the digital world.

 We see a future where **technology empowers** people, enhances businesses, and drives sustainable change.
 As we look ahead, NEXIO is poised to be at the forefront of that future — helping to build a world where the impossible becomes the everyday.